- 133 new restaurants/bars opened in 2018, up from 113 in 2017, 90 in 2016 and 53 in 2015.

 In 2016, the Wildhorse Saloon completed a $9-million-dollar renovation to their space on historic 2nd Avenue.
 It has been a premiere attraction of downtown Nashville for 20 years, drawing crowds with their live music, line dancing, bars, food, and entertainment.
 The main focal point remains the 3,300-square-foot dance floor, but the entire 66,000-square-foot, multi-floor building has been revamped to have a more contemporary rustic look and feel, to better cater to the visitors, locals, and convention attendees that they serve.

-Last updated: September 2019.
-Contact firstname.lastname@example.org for latest statistics.
+Last updated: October 2019.
+Contact firstname.lastname@example.org for the latest statistics.